 As you have seen, there are many parallels but also clear differences between Service Design and UX Design.
 But just knowing what SD is and its approach doesn't guarantee a great service.

-So that's why i want to let you in on our secret to doing SD successfully.
-But not just yet - that's for my next blogpost :).
-In the meantime, check out our Service Design cases.
+So that's why I want to let you in on our secrets to doing SD successfully.
+If you want to know more read my next blogpost: Our secret sauce to Service design.
+Or check out our Service Design cases.
 Or start designing a great service, of course.
 Myself, I'm getting a cup of coffee.